[Solved!] How to Download Crunchyroll Videos on PC/Mobile?

 Summary: This guide aims to solve common problems that Crunchyroll users encounter when watching their favorite anime offline.
 It reviews the download methods that users often recommend online.

 As an otaku, I want a simple, reliable way to watch my favorite series offline—on the train, on a trip, or anywhere with a weak connection.
-After downloading a few episodes recently, I hit errors and limits when I watch Crunchyroll offline.
-What exactly are the download restrictions?
-Is there a way to keep episodes permanently?
-This guide answers those questions with official steps, limits, and practical alternatives.
+After saving a few episodes for offline viewing recently, I hit errors and limits when I watch Crunchyroll offline.
+What are the current offline rules, and what can you do when a title or device isn’t eligible?
+This guide covers official steps, common limits, and practical, policy-friendly alternatives.

 Part 1: Official Crunchyroll Download Methods and Limitations